Categories

 How are you feeling today and did you get a good night’s sleep?

-Are you getting enough sleep per night in general; i.e between 7-9 hrs?
+Are you getting enough sleep per night in general – i.e between 7-9 hrs?
 Are you struggling to fall asleep at the moment?

 It’s tough sometimes to get the right amount, especially if you’re a new parent isn’t it?
-Or you could be going through other major changes in your life; should it be at work, your relationships, college or moving home.
+Or you could be going through other major changes in your life – should it be at work, your relationships, college or moving home.

-But, getting the right amount of sleep each night is so important in order to decrease those stress levels; and to keep your anxiety levels controlled.
+However, getting the right amount of sleep is so important in order to decrease those stress levels; and to keep your anxiety levels controlled.
 I know myself by not getting those early nights (my youngest is an early riser!)
 I don’t feel myself.
 Your concentration is poor the next day, then you reach for the junk food and you lack the motivation to exercise or to move forward with your goals.
 Getting those early night’s in helps your overall wellbeing and to control stress/ low mood.

 Health problems